iwasamnot/campus-connect-core/README.md

      VITE_FIREBASE_APP_ID=your-app-id
      VITE_FIREBASE_MEASUREMENT_ID=your-measurement-id
      ```
-   - Add your AI API keys (Optional):
+   - Add your AI API key:
      ```
-     VITE_OPENAI_API_KEY=sk-your-openai-api-key-here
      VITE_GEMINI_API_KEY=your-gemini-api-key-here
      ```
-   - **OpenAI API Key**: Get from https://platform.openai.com/api-keys (for AI Help Assistant)
-   - **Gemini API Key**: Get from https://makersuite.google.com/app/apikey (for Virtual Senior in Campus Chat)
+   - **Gemini API Key**: Get from https://makersuite.google.com/app/apikey (for AI Help Assistant, Virtual Senior, and toxicity detection)
    - **Important**: Restart the dev server after adding environment variables
-   - If no API keys are provided, the AI will use the local knowledge base
+   - If no API key is provided, the AI will use the local knowledge base
    - **Note**: The app will use fallback values if environment variables are not set (for backward compatibility)

 4. **Run Development Server**